 Answered By: Cathay Keough Last Updated: Apr 18, 2019 Views: 35

 The Wilmington Public Library provides expert help for Delaware library patrons.
 Their site has a page dedicated to looking for dates of death and looking for obituaries.
 Click here for Wilmington Public Library's information about searching for dates or death, or requesting an obituary look-up.

 If the person you are looking for died after 2002– you may be able to find their obituary online through the News Journal (for a fee).
 Please note, the News Journal does not provide exact information on the years they cover, but it's likely to extend to at least 2002.

 If the person you are looking for died prior to 2002 you will have to find the obituary using microfilm.
 The Wilmington Public Library has microfilm for the News Journal going back to 1871.
-You can come into the Library and search for yourself for free with 25 cents per page for copies...or you can mail in a request with $5.00 per name for a Reference Librarian to search for you.
+You can come into the Library and search for yourself for free with 25 cents per page for copies or you can mail in a request with $5.00 per name and a Reference Librarian will search for you.

 For persons who are still living, the Delaware libraries offers a database called Reference USA.
-The White Pages and more are linked on that resource.
+The White Pages and more are available through this resource.